yanosz/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 The SWF files are not needed by the HTML5 client.

-## Restrict access to specific ports
+## Secure your system -- restrict access to specific ports

+Configuring IP firewalling is *essential for securing your installation*.
+By default, many services are reachable across the network.
+This allows BigBlueButton operate in clusters and private data center networks -- but it creates a significant attack surface, if your BigBlueButton server is publicly available on the internet.

-If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't a second firewall and can skip this section.
+If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't need a second firewall and can skip this section.

-If your BigBlueButton server is publicly available on the internet, then, for increased security, you should restrict access only to the following needed ports:
+BigBlueButton comes with a [UFW](https://launchpad.net/ufw) based ruleset.
+It it can be applied on restart (c.f.
+[Automatically apply configuration changes on restart](#automatically-apply-configuration-changes-on-restart)) and restricts access only to the following needed ports:

 * TCP/IP port 22 for SSH
 * TCP/IP port 80 for HTTP